zylamarek/twitter-sentiment/README.md

 ### A little bit off-topic v2

 In the meantime I tried to speedup the evaluation of the networks (the big_eval_batch branch).
-I compiled a generic model, that can work with any batch size and then I increased the batch size in the forward pass, since it is less memory demanding than backpropagation.
+I compiled a generic model (`None` as the first input dimension), that can work with any batch size and then I increased the batch size in the forward pass, since it is less memory demanding than backpropagation.
 The generic approach turned out to be more time consuming while training and the benefit of big batch evaluation was canceled out.